MaterializeInc/materialize/doc/user/content/integrations/dbt.md

 When you use dbt with Materialize, **your models stay up-to-date** without manual or configured refreshes.
 This allows you to efficiently transform streaming data using the same thought process you'd use for batch transformations on top of any other database.

-[//]: # "TODO(morsapaes) Adapt once new get started guide is merged"

 1. Create a model for each SQL statement you're planning to deploy.
-Each individual model should be stored as a `.sql` file under the directory defined by `source-paths` in `dbt_project.yml`.
+Each individual model should be stored as a `.sql` file under the directory defined by `model-paths` in `dbt_project.yml`.

     As an example, we'll use the SQL statements in our [getting started guide](/get-started/) and re-write them as dbt models.